sarugaku/plette/docs/files.rst

 an optional ``encoding`` argument.
 If set, the output would be in bytes, encoded with the specified encoding.

-Both the Pipfile and Pipfile.lock are guarenteed to be dumped with a trailing newline at the end.
+Both the Pipfile and Pipfile.lock are guaranteed to be dumped with a trailing newline at the end.